-- restaurant operations are primarily conducted on a cash basis; - rapid turnover results in a limited investment in inventories; and - cash from sales is usually received before related liabilities for food, supplies and payroll become due.
+- restaurant operations are primarily conducted on a cash basis; - · rapid turnover results in a limited investment in inventories; and - · cash from sales is usually received before related liabilities for food, supplies and payroll become due.

-On April 30, 2014, we completed a public offering of 10.0 million shares of our common stock at a price of \$6.20 per share.
-All shares were offered by us.
+On April 30, 2014, we completed a Public Offering of 10.0 million shares of our common stock at a price of \$6.20 per share.
 We also issued an additional 1.5 million shares of our common stock pursuant to the underwriters' exercise of their option to purchase additional shares at the same terms and conditions as offered in the Public Offering, for a total share issuance of 11.5 million shares.
-The net proceeds will be approximately \$67.2 million after deducting underwriting discounts and commissions and estimated offering expenses.
+All shares were issued and sold by us and the net proceeds were approximately \$67.3 million in the aggregate after deducting underwriting discounts and commissions and offering expenses.

-Interest payments under our debt obligations, capital expenditures, including our commitment to BKC to remodel restaurants in 2014, payments of royalties and advertising to BKC and payments related to our lease obligations represent significant liquidity requirements for us.
+Interest payments under our debt obligations, capital expenditures, including our commitment to BKC to remodel restaurants, payments of royalties and advertising to BKC and payments related to our lease obligations represent significant liquidity requirements for us.
 We believe net proceeds from the issuance of our common stock in the Public Offering, cash generated from our operations, and availability of revolving credit borrowings under our senior credit facility will provide sufficient cash availability to cover our anticipated working capital needs, capital expenditures and debt service requirements for the next twelve months.

 Operating Activities.
-Net cash provided from operating activities in the first three months of 2014 decreased \$1.8 million to \$0.4 million, compared to the first three months of 2013, due primarily to a decrease in cash from changes in the components of net working capital of \$1.8 million and an increase in net loss of \$2.2 million, partially offset by a net increase in non-cash expenses of \$0.7 million pertaining to depreciation and amortization and impairment and other lease charges.
+Net cash used for operating activities in the first six months of 2014 was \$1.9 million, a decrease of \$4.5 million from cash provided from operating activities of \$2.7 million in the first six months of 2013.
+The decrease was due primarily to a decrease in cash from changes in the components of net working capital of \$5.2 million.